-The recommended maximum number of business parklets in each activity centre may be varied at officer discretion, taking into consideration the density of business parklets in any one part of an activity centre and any other relevant matters.
+The maximum number of business parklets in each activity centre may be varied, taking into consideration the density of business parklets in any one part of an activity centre and any other relevant matters.

 Requests for business parklets outside of identified activity centres will be considered on a case-by -case basis.